0xPolygonMiden/miden-base/docs/src/transaction.md

 Users transition their account's state locally using the Miden VM and generate a `Transaction` proof that can be verified by the network, which we call **client-side proving**.
 The network then only has to verify the proof and to change the global parts of the state to apply the state transition.

 They are useful, because:
 1. They enable privacy as neither the account state nor account code are needed to verify the zero-knowledge proof.
 Public inputs are only commitments and block information that are stored on-chain.
 2. They are cheaper (i.e., lower in fees) as the execution of the state transition and the generation of the zero-knowledge proof are already made by the users.
 Hence **privacy is the cheaper option on Miden**.
 3. They allow arbitrarily complex computation to be done.
 The proof size doesn't grow linearly with the complexity of the computation.
 Hence there is no gas limit for client-side proving.

+This separation also enables the use of stateless provers: since the executed `Transaction` has all necessary data, it can be re-executed and proven without any database access, facilitating distributed proof generation.

 Client-side proving or local transactions on low-power devices can be slow, but Miden offers a pragmatic alternative: **delegated proving**.
 Instead of waiting for complex computations to finish on your device, you can hand off proof generation to a service, ensuring a consistent 1-2 second proving time, even on mobile.